 Your letter dated 13 March to the Guardian, Shoghi Effendi, was very gladly received and he read it with much interest.

 A few weeks ago Shoghi Effendi wrote a long letter to the friends in India and Burma, and as I did not know that you wanted the letter to be sent to you in person, it was sent according to usage and custom to the secretary Dr Kaushal Kishore.
-I clearly wrote him, however, in a letter which I sent him, that copies of Shoghi Effendi’s letter should be sent to all friends in India and Burma and thus make the friends know and understand just how our Guardian wishes them to feel towards each other and what should be their basis of cooperation.
+I clearly wrote him, however, in a letter which I sent him, that copies of Shoghi Effendi’s letter should be sent to all friends in India and Burma and thus make the friends know and understand just how our Guardian wishes them to feel towards each other and what should be their basis of co-operation.
 I hope he will not fail in sending out copies of that letter.

 We were sorry to know of the state of tension that exists between India and Burma.
 Let us hope that Shoghi Effendi’s letter will draw both parties nearer together and so ease up the matter.
 It is very sad to see sections of such a continent, though closely connected together, unable to work in harmony.
 Let us pray and also try our best that all petty misunderstandings should be forgotten and that the